zhangshuai-neu/pt_os/README.md

 #### Multi-Core

-- single Intel core (It's working)
+- single Intel core (working)
 - two same Intel cores (In the future)
 - two Intel cores with different frequency (In the future)
-- single RISC-V 32 core (In the future)
+- single Hbird e200 32 core (In the future)

 There is a problems that the Hardware-Platform is based on Intel, and I want to transplant it to other platforms in the future.
 Recently I am building a SOC